Table of Contents

 |Stage IV||Advanced, irreversible pulmonary fibrosis|

-In cases of unclear or not quite specific radiological findings, but with typical clinical signs present, it may be necessary to follow up with a high-resolution CT (HRCT).
-The HRCT will show changes in pulmonary structure sooner than chest X-rays: Interlobular septal thickening or fine nodular densification are signs of fibrotic changes in pulmonary tissue.
+In cases of unclear or not quite specific radiologic findings, but with the presence of typical clinical signs, it may be necessary to follow up with high-resolution CT (HRCT).
+This scan will show changes in pulmonary structure at a less advanced stage than chest X-rays.
+Interlobular septal thickening and fine nodular densification are signs of fibrotic changes in pulmonary tissue.

-The histological examination of affected tissue is another important step in diagnosing sarcoidosis.
-The results of the biopsy can prove the presence of non-caseating granulomas or histologically rule out other differential diagnoses.
-In cases of pulmonary tissue involvement, performing a bronchoscopy with transbronchial biopsy and bronchoalveolar lavage (BAL) are appropriate.
-The latter may reaffirm typical findings: In cases of active sarcoidosis, the CD4/CD8 ratio is > 5 (the higher the ratio, the more probable the diagnosis) and a shift of the T-helper/T-suppressor ratio in favor of the T-helper cells can be seen (caused by the lymphocyte alveolitis).
+Histologic examination of affected tissue is another important step in diagnosing sarcoidosis.
+The results of a biopsy can prove the presence of noncaseating granulomas or can histologically rule out other differential diagnoses.
+In cases of pulmonary tissue involvement, it would be appropriate to perform a bronchoscopy with transbronchial biopsy and bronchoalveolar lavage (BAL).
+The latter may reaffirm typical findings.
+In cases of active sarcoidosis, the CD4/CD8 ratio is > 5 (the higher the ratio, the more probable the diagnosis) and a shift of the T helper/T suppressor ratio in favor of the T helper cells can be seen; this leads to alveolitis, which is caused by the lymphocytes.

-Hint: The CD4/CD8 ratio also plays a role in diagnosing other diseases!
-In cases of HIV infections, for instance, the CD4/CD8 ratio is lower as well!
+Hint: The CD4/CD8 ratio also plays a role in diagnosing other diseases.
+The CD4/CD8 ratio is also lower in cases of human immunodeficiency virus (HIV) infections, for instance.

 Pulmonary function may reveal signs of restrictive ventilation disturbance, especially if pulmonary fibrosis has already begun.
 Reduced oxygen diffusion capacity is a very early and sensitive parameter for sarcoidosis activity.

-As mentioned above, sarcoidosis may attack many organs, and it would, therefore, be prudent to also follow up with cardiac diagnostic tests (ECG, echocardiography) and an ophthalmological examination, possibly even other specialist consultations, should such a suspicion exist.
+As mentioned above, sarcoidosis may attack many organs.
+Therefore, it would be prudent to also follow up with cardiac diagnostic tests such as electrocardiography (ECG) and echocardiography and an ophthalmologic examination, and possibly even other specialist consultations, should such a suspicion exist.

-First and foremost, to assess the disease activity, especially in cases of chronic sarcoidosis, observing the progression of the clinical signs as well as the laboratory findings is appropriate (ACE, soluble IL-2 receptor, inflammatory parameters, calcium).
-The parameters of the pulmonary function test (diffusion capacity, in particular) are suitable to monitor the progression.
-Depending on symptoms, the corresponding organ-specific changes must be monitored regularly (i.e. chest X-rays in cases of pulmonary involvement and bilateral hilar lymphadenopathy, an ECG in cases of cardiac arrhythmia, etc.).
+First and foremost, to assess disease activity, especially in cases of chronic sarcoidosis, observing the progression of the clinical signs as well as the laboratory findings (such as ACE, soluble IL-2 receptor, inflammatory parameters, and calcium levels) is appropriate.
+The parameters of the pulmonary function test (diffusion capacity, in particular) are suitable for monitoring the progression.
+Depending on symptoms, the corresponding organ-specific changes must be monitored regularly (i.e. chest X-rays in cases of pulmonary involvement and bilateral hilar lymphadenopathy or an ECG in cases of cardiac arrhythmia).

 Clinical pictures similar to sarcoidosis

 Sarcoidosis can mimic many diseases.
-Differential diagnoses include, among others:
+The differential diagnosis may include the following, among others:

-- Hodgkin’s disease (This is the reason why a lymph node biopsy followed by histology is so important.)
+- Hodgkin’s disease (This is why a lymph node biopsy followed by a histologic examination is so important.)